ShapeCrawler/ShapeCrawler/README.md

 Don't hesitate to contact me if you want to get involved!

 # Changelog
-## Version 0.17.0 - 2021-03-21
+## Version 0.18.0 - 2021-03-28
 ### Added
+- Added setter for `IFont.IsBold` property to set up bold font.
-- Added `IFont.IsBold` property to define whether font is bold.
+- Added `IFont.IsItalic` property to define whether font is italic.

 To find out more, please check out the [CHANGELOG](https://github.com/ShapeCrawler/ShapeCrawler/blob/master/CHANGELOG.md).